 Success on the Web invites imitation and, as they say, player haters.
-And News Corp.-owned MySpace has seen plenty of ‘em — most recently Eons.com — essentially a MySpace for geezers.
-Meet the latest Myspace spinoff: Niggaspace.
+And News Corp.-owned MySpace has seen plenty of ’em — most recently Eons.com — essentially a MySpace for geezers.
+Now, meet the newest Myspace spinoff: Niggaspace.

 According to its “About” section, “you definitely don’t have to be black to join!
 We just want to embrace the black culture that continues to innovate and strive!”